syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

 ![Node appearance in Blazor Diagram](../images/blazor-diagram-node-appearance.png)

-N> [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeBase.html#Syncfusion_Blazor_Diagram_NodeBase_ID) for each node should be unique and so it is further used to find the node at runtime and do any customization.
+> [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeBase.html#Syncfusion_Blazor_Diagram_NodeBase_ID) for each node should be unique and so it is further used to find the node at runtime and do any customization.

 ## How to update values in common to all nodes